basho-labs/vagrant-bdp-cluster/README.md

 functionality.

 ## Keep up to date
-This Vagrant solution was developed and tested against the BDP beta release cut on 2015-08-19.
+This Vagrant solution was developed and tested against the BDP 1.0 EE and OSS versions.

 As BDP is being developed, you may need to update your local Vagrant setup via git pull.
 If the Vagrant setup is out-of-date, it is highly suggested to